Progress against Plan

 Work Plan: To perform Biodiversity Risk Assessment and Biodiversity Action Plan

 PTT has surveyed on biodiversity, as an aim to explore animal and plant species surrounded on PTT operational areas, in order to investigate and gather all information on biodiversity database and to share knowledge on environmental restoration, biodiversity development, and environmental conservation.
 The species survey included birds, mammal, reptile, amphibian, insect, aquatic, plants, and crustacean.
-The risk evaluation and community issues were considered on 2017 survey.
-In this survey, 4 operational areas including Khanom natural gas separator unit, Phuket aviation depot, Song Kla petroleum warehouse, and Nakhon Sawan petroleum warehouse were assessed with the collaboration of Bird Conservation Society of Thailand (BCST), Royal Forest Department, Department of Marine and Coastal Resources, Kasetsart University, and Prince of Songkla University.
-The biodiversity promotion projects was established accordingly including Sirinart Rajini Ecosystem Center for Mangrove Forestation which is tripartite operation comprising of Royal Forest Department, Park Nahm Pran sub-district community, and PTT.
-This project aims to publish knowledge on mangrove ecosystem, biodiversity for students in a 5 neighbouring schools and to collaborate with PTT’s stakeholders.
+From the surveys, operational areas including Khanom natural gas separator unit, Phuket aviation depot, Song Kla petroleum warehouse, and Nakhon Sawan petroleum warehouse were assessed with the collaboration of Bird Conservation Society of Thailand (BCST), including universities and NGOs.